 Amanda Brozana • ext 102

 Amanda Leigh Brozana is the Communications Director for the National Grange.
 Brozana holds degrees from Wilkes University and the University of Mississippi and has completed doctoral coursework at the University of Alabama.
 She has previously taught journalism, public relations and speech communications at several universities.
 Most recently, Brozana was a staff reporter for the Pottsville Republican-Herald in Pennsylvania.
 Brozana, of Orwigsburg, Pa., is a resident of Greenbelt, Md.
-She is a member of Jefferson Grange No. 1384 in Pa., and serves as Steward for Potomac Grange No. 1 in Washington, D.C.
+She is a charter member and treasurer of Hawk Mountain Grange No. 2109 in Orwigsburg and serves as Steward for Potomac Grange No. 1 in Washington, D.C.